flyingeinstein/nimble/README.md

      * Config Controller
      * Display controller (if we want to have multiple displays but only one programming protocol)

-* Can we refactor so that Restfully methods can take a RestRequest or HttpRequest, and HttpRequest just provide raw content interfaces?
+* [done] Can we refactor so that Restfully methods can take a RestRequest or HttpRequest, and HttpRequest just provide raw content interfaces?
-*     but HttpRequest would still allow parameters in the URL
+*     [done] but HttpRequest would still allow parameters in the URL
+*     we can now attach handlers jus like Rest ones, limit contentType using the withContentType(...) method